Fogaroli/BookWormDen/src/Project Structure.md

 - Migrate Unittest to use Pytest
 - Add Google user Signin option
 - Add dropdown for books already in teh database during book search
+- Add option for advanced search, MVP only book title search.

 TODO > To be Expanded